JimOfLeisure/c3sat/develop/doc/2020notes.md

     - not related to war or peace w/me
     - noticed player 7 decrementing after dow...maybe turns left on research? wild guess
     - player 5 went 0 to 20 after dow'ing me
+    - player 2 went 1 to 20 after demanding money and backing down when I refused
   - 0xb98 : int32? - (array, 0 if player willing to talk?) player 8 went from 5 ~~(furious?)~~ to 4 ~~(annoyed?)~~ during war but won't speak
     - went to 3 next turn but still no speak, and annoyed
     - went to 2 next turn but still no speak, and annoyed